AliceWonderMiscreations/PluggableUnplugged/README.md

 same token many times during the given time period it is valid for, but it isn't *quite as bad* as the native WordPress ‘nonce’ generation.

-For those writing WordPress plugins who want an *actual nonce* instead of the less secure token that WordPress calls a nonce, this plugin provides two non-standard functions you can use:

-* `awm_create_nonce(int $ttl = 10800, string $action = 'generic'): string`
-  This function creates a random 128-bit nonce, stores it in the user session data associated with the specified `$action`, and returns the nonce so that it can be included as a hidden input in a generated form.

-* `awm_verify_nonce(string $nonce, string $action = 'generic'): bool`
-  This function verifies that the specified nonce has been stored in the user's session data associated with the specified `$action` and then invalidates it from validating in the future, as it has been used.
-It returns `true` when it is fed a nonce that validates, and `false` when it is fed a nonce that does not validate.

-If you write plugins and have need for a CSRF token, if you do not mind your plugin requiring this one, you can safely use those functions for your CSRF nonce validation instead of the less secure WordPress versions.

 Blog Comment Avatars with Privacy
 ---------------------------------